TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

            Then enter m01m02d01m03d01m04 (d01=delay 1 second to give the operating system time to open notepad before typing hello) Setup M05 as the Source and then press Link [Lnk] - M05Link is displayed in the status bar.
            Then press [M5] it opens the run window, and then opens notepad, then enter text "hello" in Notepad, and also opens the TaskManager.

+Example 2: Using the K1-K24 keys for both KxxLink macros and short 3byte BSD macros.
+Start with an existing set of
+           three files a50, a51, a52 on flash storage - read below for more details.

+           First replace [Del] with [K3] by using [Cfg][Key][redPad]press until Key 3 shows then press [Sav].
+File a50 contains GUI r 0x00 and is on the Flash memory.
+In the macro editor press [Src] till "A" shows - it is not necessary to press [Num] = 50 in this case.
+Then press [*cm] until *cm* shows then add 50K03 to it until *cm*50K03 is displayed.
+Then press [EXE] and the status bar displays: "Macro 50 -> K03".
+           Press [K3] which will open the Run box.
+As a further check execute *ld* which will send to the serial port a list of the K Keys BSD defines where K1-K24 are 27 - 51.
+It lists: 29 E3 15 00 which is GUI r 0x00 for K3 = BSD number 29.

+           Now we want [K3] to execute a link file K03Link instead of the BSD define as used above.
+We have one file already - a50 but we need two other files a51 = "notepad+C/R" and a52 = "Hello".
+Create these two files in the macroeditor and check the filelist using *lf*.

+           As an additional exercise we are then going to copy the three files from flash to SDCard as a30, a31 and a32.
+In the Macroeditor setup SrcDst = aa A50(white) A30(orange).
+(Press the red Pad key to change the colours of the Source and Destination numbers.)
+Then press [Cpy].
+Increase the numbers to A51 and A31 and again press [Cpy].
+Then do it for A52 and A32.
+Check the filelist for files a31, a32, a33 on the SDCard (Note that the file size should increase by one because 0x00 was added to the end.)
+Now press [Cfg][Opt] until SDCard Files 1-21 is shown.
+Then press the red Pad [o] until "SDCard Set K" - uppercase K
+           - shows.
+Make sure the A-D indicator is orange - if it is white press key [A-D] until it is orange - then press [L2] or [V2] for Layout 3  - the S1-S6 keys - and then from a serial terminal send the string
+           <3a30a31d01r05a32> the status bar will show K03Link.
+Pressing [K3] will now open notepad and type hello 5x.

 F1-F24 keys are all one key [Fnn] and are sent as keycodes (simultaneous) and not keypress types - to send [F3] open the macro keyboard then press [NXT]2x[Fnn]3x[ADD][EXE].
 Press [Up] to assign it to a [Dst][Num] key.

-The Keyboard has a Direct (to PC) Mode - use the Yellow Options Pad on the bottom right, to switch Direct Mode On/Off.
+The Keyboard has a Direct (to PC) Mode - use *dm* to toggle it On/Off.
 A Blue "D" indicator will show if it is on.
 Any character selected (shows in status bar), will be sent to the PC by pressing [EXE] - [ADD] is not necessary.
 If a character or more than one characters have been [ADD]ed they will only be sent after Direct Mode is switched off.
 -----------------------------------------------------------------------------------------------------------------------
 The Keyboard can be used to change various options by sending *option*value commands.
 If a number(s) is needed after the second * then pressing [ADD] is required.
 The [*Cm] key can also be used and then pressing the [Add] key after